The EPIcenter Energy Incubator and Accelerator (EEIA) application cycle has ended, please subscribe to our mailing list for future updates.

 Accepted startups are offered enrollment in one of the EEIA's (Flip the Switch, Incubator, Accelerator, Associate Membership) and offered a contract for specific services based on its needs and stage of development.

-Interested in applying to EPIcenter's New Energy Incubator?
-We are currently accepting applications for our 2018 cohorts (see the FAQ section for a complete application timeline).
-Before starting the application, take a moment to review our expectations below:
+Interested in applying to the EPIcenter Energy Incubator and Accelerator?
+We are currently accepting applications for our programs.
+Before starting the application, take a moment to review our Applicant Criteria and expectations below:

 An "incubator" initially provides entrepreneurs and innovators with an honest and experienced-based assessment of whether an idea is a science project, a viable product or service, or the basis for a business.
 If it is a viable product/service or a potential business, then an incubator provides a proven model of coaching and mentoring through the maturation process towards commercialization.
 The goals of business incubators are to create jobs and foster the entrepreneurial climate in the community, attract or retain businesses to the local region and build or accelerate local new industry growth.

 High failure rates for new businesses require incubators to assist their clients with development of a roadmap that offers a reasonable chance for success.
-EPIcenter, like other successful small business incubator programs, will employ a proven model to help coaches, mentors, and clients with a structured, disciplined approach to creating the roadmap, and helping the clients hold themselves accountable for reaching their established milestones.
-The International Business Incubation Association has data that clearly shows that this approach does increase the chances for reaching sustainability.
+The EPIcenter Energy Incubator and Accelerator (EEIA), like other successful small business incubator programs, employs a proven model to help coaches, mentors, and clients with a structured, disciplined approach to create their roadmap, and help the clients hold themselves accountable for reaching their established milestones.
+The International Business Innovation Association has data that clearly shows that this approach does increase the chances for reaching sustainability.